odow/StochDualDynamicProgram.jl/README.md

 ```

 ## Usage
-See the `/examples/hydro.jl` file for example usage.
+See the `/examples` folder for example usage.
 But briefly:

 ### `SDDPModel`